chec/commerce.js/README.md

 The following configuration options are available to be defined as the third argument in the Commerce constructor:

 * `disableStorage`: Whether to disable persistent storage (e.g. cookies).
 Enable for use in server-side environments.
 Default: false.
+* `cartLifetime`: Number of days that a cart should be stored for (between 1 and 30).
+Default: 30.
 * `timeoutMs`: The number of milliseconds before a request will time out.
 Default: 60000.
 * `axiosConfig`: An optional object containing configuration options for axios, if used.
   * `headers`: A list of request headers.
 Defining headers here will override the defaults.